tebriel/runscope/README.md

 This utility fetches messages from the Runscope API to store into ELK.

+It will fetch all the log messages since the previous run by timestamp, storing them into the `<bucket_name>.log` file.

 ## Config ##

 Copy the [config.json.EXAMPLE](./config.json.EXAMPLE) to `config.json` to set